JurnW/JurnW/README.md

 ## I’m Jurn, a designer who codes

-I am a (remote) freelance designer and front-end developer with 6 years of experience.
-Whenever I'm not working with clients I work on my own products and side-projects such as [Screely](https://screely.com), [QuestionJar](https://www.questionjar.com) and [VloggingPro](https://vloggingpro.com) (acq'd)
+I am a (remote) freelance designer and front-end developer.
+Apart from client work I also work on my own projects such as [Screely](https://screely.com), [QuestionJar](https://www.questionjar.com) and [VloggingPro](https://vloggingpro.com) (acq'd)

-If you'd like help with your next project, shoot me an email at hello@jurn.io
+If you'd like help with your next project, shoot me an email at contact@jurn.io

 ## Writing